The Employee Experience Platform: A New Category Arrives

 Perhaps the biggest trend behind this new category is the way service delivery models are changing.
 In the last decade we’ve spent billions of dollars creating HR service centers, centers of excellence, and business partner roles that stitch this together for employees.
 In the future, as more employee journeys are automated and instrumented in these platforms, the HR service center has to become a multi-functional solution.
 HR problems are now coupled with IT and Finance solutions, and the employee experiences the service center during a journey (not during a transaction.)

 This means doing much more work to interconnect and redefine your service teams so they understand these journeys and can address all the touch points.
 This is an opportunity for HR to dramatically reduce the cost of support while simultaneously improving the employee experience – and the HR business partners and local HR VPs can truly become business advisors.

 All this is part of what I’d like to call HR 3.0 (which I’ll be covering later this year), which we discussed with IBM just this week.
 Let me just assure you that a whole new operating model for HR is emerging, and it’s one that will be even more AI-powered, more data-driven, and more experiential and productive for employees.
 (One of my friends calls it Cognitive Enterprise Service Management.)

 An Example Where This Happened: Learning Experience Platforms

 There’s much more to talk about on this topic, so I encourage you to read the whitepaper.
 But let me leave you with one final thought.
-This precise transition just exploded in the L&D market, where the Learning Experience Platform space has exploded to replace and compliment the LMS market.
+This precise transition just exploded in the L&D market, where the Learning Experience Platform space has exploded to replace and complement the LMS market.
 As the chart below illustrates, we can see the same thing happening here.